neutrons/RefRed/README.rst

 RefRed
 ------

-Liquids Reflectometer Data Reduction Software
+Data Reduction Software for the Liquids Reflectometer at the Spallation Neutron Source at Oak Ridge National Laboratory (ORNL)

 ------------
 Contributing